DELVE (DECam Local Volume Exploration) Survey

 Acknowledgments

-The DECam Local Volume Exploration Survey (DELVE; NOAO Proposal ID 2019A-0305, PI: Drlica-Wagner) is partially supported by Fermilab LDRD project L2019-011 and the NASA Fermi Guest Investigator Program Cycle 9 No. 91201.
+The DECam Local Volume Exploration Survey (DELVE; Proposal ID: 2019A-0305, PI: Drlica-Wagner) is partially supported by Fermilab LDRD (L2019-011), the NASA Fermi Guest Investigator Program (Cycle 9 No. 91201), the NSF AAG (AST-2108168, AST-2108169, AST-2307126, AST-2407526), and the NSF-Simonyi Scholars program.

 This project used data obtained with the Dark Energy Camera (DECam), which was constructed by the Dark Energy Survey (DES) collaboration.
 Funding for the DES Projects has been provided by the U.S. Department of Energy, the U.S. National Science Foundation, the Ministry of Science and Education of Spain, the Science and Technology Facilities Council of the United Kingdom, the Higher Education Funding Council for England, the National Center for Supercomputing Applications at the University of Illinois at Urbana–Champaign, the Kavli Institute of Cosmological Physics at the University of Chicago, the Center for Cosmology and Astro-Particle Physics at the Ohio State University, the Mitchell Institute for Fundamental Physics and Astronomy at Texas A&M University, Financiadora de Estudos e Projetos, Fundação Carlos Chagas Filho de Amparo à Pesquisa do Estado do Rio de Janeiro, Conselho Nacional de Desenvolvimento Científico e Tecnológico and the Ministério da Ciência, Tecnologia e Inovação, the Deutsche Forschungsgemeinschaft and the Collaborating Institutions in the Dark Energy Survey.